-Settlements South of Marsh Harbour
+Settlements SOUTH of Marsh Harbour

 Heading south on Scherin Bootle Hwy, about 10-11 miles from the roundabout, you'll see a major turnoff the the left towards Cherokee & Little Harbour.
 About five miles you'll see a dirt road on the left that leads to the celebrated Pete's Pub and Gallery (and foundry) right on the beaches edge of Little Harbour.
 It makes for a great trip by boat or car from Marsh Harbour.
 Little Harbour is a protected anchorage with an occasional turtle poking his head out of the water.
 Pete's Pub serves freshly caught fish or hamburgers at lunch and dinner.

-More importantly Little Harbour is the home of the late Randolph Johnston, Pete's father who made this his home about 50 years ago after being marooned during a hurricane.
+More importantly Little Harbour is the home of the late Randolph Johnston, Pete's father who made this his home about 60 years ago after being marooned during a hurricane.
 You can even Explore the Caves where he and his family took shelter and made home.
 Mr. Johnston then a professor at Smith College, was an artist so he set up a small foundry where he made his bronze castings which he sold to visiting yachties.
 Soon his fame spread till the point where the Government commissioned him to make his now famous statue in downtown Nassau.
 Unfortunately Mr. Johnston died in 1992.
 Today Pete runs the foundry (and beach bar) and continues the artistic traditions.
 Foundry tours are available where one can see an actual casting, Call ahead for schedule 366-3503.

 Ritz Carlton Club at Winding Bay.
 It's definitely the getaway spot of the rich and famous where a night starts upwards from $1500.
 Little can be seen from the road and their entrance is gated.
 Homes behind the gates can be rented through

 Still on the road, the next point of interest is the inviting Delphi Club at Rolling Harbour.
 It is essentially a new luxury bonefishing lodge furnished with antiques ala British Country Style and with numerous amenities and worthy of a stay bonefishing or not.
 The hotel owned by a former Financial Times journalist Peter Mantle.
 They're perched on a hill over looking a lovely deserted ocean beach.
 Turn left when you see a large white rock on the right hand side of the highway.
-Regular visitor and naturalist, Keith Salvesen, has a FASCINATING BLOG
+Regular visitor and naturalist, Keith Salvesen, has a FASCINATING BLOG of area environs & impressions.

 Continuing on (at about the 30 mile mark) there is a left turn up a small hill with a commanding view of the same ocean beach the new developments being built here called Serenity Point and Schooner Bay.
 This area has a long and lovely beach worth a visit or a quick swim.
-Nearby you'll find another newly opened Bonefish Lodge (2011) The Black Fly Bonefish Club.
+Nearby you'll find another newly opened bonefishing lodge - The Black Fly Bonefish Club.
 Just a mile beyond heading south you are at the narrowest part of Great Abaco enabling on to see water on both sides followed by the small settlement of Crossing Rocks where you'll find Trevor's Midway Restaurant & Bar (366-2199) and small motel.